filippopecci/filippopecci.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.eiee.org/'> Scientist at RFF-CMCC European Institute on Economics and the Environment</a> and <a href='https://www.cmcc.it/'>CMCC Foundation - Euro-Mediterranean Center on Climate Change</a>.
+subtitle: <a href='https://www.eiee.org/'> Scientist at the RFF-CMCC European Institute on Economics and the Environment</a>.

 profile:
   align: right